Right Arrow

 3. PPE requirements such as steel-toed boots and gloves.

-Video analytics can spot missing PPE, detect when people are present in unsafe areas, and flag loitering or crowding near heavy equipment.
-By surfacing these patterns, safety leaders can address risky behaviors before they result in injury, reinforce the use of mechanical aids, and ensure that PPE policies are followed (Source: Spot.ai Capabilities).
+video AI can spot missing PPE, detect when people are present in unsafe areas, and flag loitering or crowding near heavy equipment.
+By surfacing these patterns, safety leaders can address risky behaviors to reduce the likelihood of injury, reinforce the use of mechanical aids, and ensure that PPE policies are followed.

 5. Poor Traffic Management and Pedestrian Safety